A Dallas Cowboys football blog

 But Roger Goodell and the NFL believe the benefits of increased TV viewership and fan engagement justify scheduling games on Thursdays.

-Jeff Miller, NFL VP of Communications, Public Affairs, and Policy, said Friday that Thursday night games are “not a concern from a health and perspective.”
+Jeff Miller, NFL VP of Communications, Public Affairs, and Policy, said Friday that Thursday night games are “not a concern from a health and safety perspective.”

 As a potential method for ensuring quality matchups on Thursday Night Football, flexible scheduling was proposed.